 Arizona hospitals that operate with 20 or less inpatient beds.

 What types of transfers qualify for coordination through STEP?

 STEP will coordinate interfacility transfers for all service line types requiring acute medical care placement.
-Current services do not include behavioral health placement, post-acute placement, consultation requests without the intent to transfer, or the coordination of transportation.
+Current services do not include behavioral health placement, post-acute placement, or the coordination of transportation.